Holden straight-six motor: Starfire

-This 1.9-litre (1,892 cc) powerplant, known as the Starfire engine, was effectively Holden's existing 2.85-litre 173 cu in straight-six with two cylinders removed.
-Designed and built in Australia to satisfy local content rules, it first appeared in 1978 during the UC Sunbird's production run, replacing the Opel 1.9-litre cam-in-head unit used in LH, LX and earlier UC Torana/Sunbird 4-cylinder models.
+This 1.9-litre (1,892 cc) powerplant, known as the Starfire Four motor, was effectively Holden's existing 2.85-litre 173 cu in straight-six with two cylinders removed.
+Designed and built in Australia to satisfy local content rules, it first appeared in 1978 during the UC Sunbird's production run, replacing the Opel 1.9-litre cam-in-head unit used in LH, LX and early UC Torana/Sunbird four-cylinder models.